 Sweating is an involuntary action which is under the control of the autonomic nervous system.
 This is a part of thermoregulation (regulation of body temperature) in the body.
 Face, armpits, palms of hands and soles of feet are certain common sweating areas.

 Normal body temperature is 37˚C (98.6˚F) which is maintained by the hypothalamus found in the brain.
 During summer, this might increase more than the limit.
-This sends feedback to the brain which signals the hypothalamus to make body cool and thus sweating happens.
-Sweat exists in the body via pores on the skin and evaporates into the atmosphere.
+This sends feedback to the brain which signals the hypothalamus to make the body cool and thus sweating happens.
+Sweat exits the body via pores on the skin and evaporates into the atmosphere.
 Since excess sweating could cause dehydration, it is suggested to take plenty of water to maintain the fluid balance in the body.

 Sweat might turn stinky especially in adults.
 One reason for this stinginess is bacteria on the skin surface, and another is the hormones found in armpits.
-Heat and humidity are not the only cause of sweating.
-Other causes include excess work, exercises, hormonal and emotional fluctuations, spicy foods (gustatory sweating), and some medications and illness.
+Heat and humidity are not the only cause of sweating, other causes include excess work, exercises, hormonal and emotional fluctuations, spicy foods (gustatory sweating), and some medications and illness.

 Excessive sweating is medically termed by the name hyperhidrosis.
 It is the condition where excessive sweating from hands, armpits, feet, and groins begin.
 The absence of sweating is the condition called anhidrosis.
 Hyperhidrosis is a disorder and a symptom of various diseases like endocrine diseases, neurologic and other systemic diseases.